 Note: If your coupon pool is empty, the campaign won’t send.

 - Fallback conditions - Make sure these are correct, in case the contact’s information isn’t available in Ometria.
-See Jinja fallback conditions for more information.
+See also: Jinja fallback conditions

 2. Check your campaign settings